spongeboburu/cosc/README.md

 flexible way which is why many implementations do not support arrays.

 The limitation is then that arrays may appear only once and only at the end of the message.
-It would be possible to scan ahead and calculate the exact size of the array based on the trailing types,

 Example uses of arrays in a typetag: